 This course studies auditing theory and practice developed through the study of text material, questions and problems.
 Emphasis placed on the study of the internal control, audit standards, audit objectives and the preparation of reports.
 Students also participate in real world audits and complete an electronic major portfolio.
-Prerequisites: L.ACC-332, and either L.BUS-250, L.MAT-115, or L.MAT-220.
+Prerequisites: LACC-332.
 3 credits.